Snowfall99/IS415/README.md

     - [ ] Listening daemon

 **TODO List**
-1. a listening daemon for display privileges (rust)
-2. fixup(core dumped twice, but I have no idea about the reason)
+1. fixup(core dumped twice, but I have no idea about the reason)
-3. ioctl
+2. ioctl
-4. net syscall
+3. net syscall
-5. reboot
+4. reboot
-6. a more attractive CLI (use tmux for pre?)
+5. a more attractive CLI (use tmux for pre?)
-7. whitelisting (bitmap)
+6. whitelisting (bitmap)